huggingface/dataset-viewer/workers/datasets_based/README.md

 - `FIRST_ROWS_MIN_CELL_BYTES`: the minimum size in bytes of a cell when truncating the content of a row (see `FIRST_ROWS_ROWS_MAX_BYTES`).
 Below this limit, the cell content will not be truncated.
 Defaults to `100`.
 - `FIRST_ROWS_MIN_NUMBER`: the min number of rows fetched by the worker for the split and provided in the /first-rows endpoint response.
 Defaults to `10`.

+Also, set the assets-related configuration for the first-rows worker.
+See [../../libs/libcommon/README.md](../../libs/libcommon/README.md).

 ### Parquet worker

 Only needed when the `DATASETS_BASED_ENDPOINT` is set to `/parquet`.